augustlidfeldt/EDAN70/README.md

 The code for the final 3-class tissue damage classifier can be found under Tissue_damage_classifier_final_version.

-# References

-The template for this README.md file was obtained [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

 ## Authors

 **August Lidfeldt** - [augustlidfeldt](https://github.com/augustlidfeldt)